 Fellows are required to fulfil a number of expectations:

 Applicants of any nationality are eligible to apply in line with Durham University’s equality and diversity policies.
 The IAS particularly welcomes applications from individuals from under-represented groups.
-Preference will be given to nominations and applicants from outside the UK. (https://www.dur.ac.uk/equality.diversity/positiveworking/policies/eanddpolicy/)
+Preference will be given to applicants from outside the UK. (https://www.dur.ac.uk/equality.diversity/positiveworking/policies/eanddpolicy/)

 Teaching buyout for visiting IAS Fellows who are employed by other universities can only be requested in exceptional circumstances (for example for Fellows from less advantaged global areas).
 Teaching buyout is provided at a rate of up to £8000 for three months.
 Up to the same amount can be requested for self-employed practitioners, artists etc. IAS Fellows from Universities who provide research/study leave are expected to make use of this to take up Fellowships.